Brave Warrior Investing: Are you Ready ?

 Great Tech Giants

-Brave Warrior is bullish on both Google (NASDAQ: GOOG) and Oracle (NASDAQ: ORCL).
+Brave Warrior is bullish on both Google (NASDAQ: GOOG) and Oracle (NYSE: ORCL).
 Both stocks represent 20% of the fund´s portfolio.

 Greenberg likes Google since Q1 2010 when he started a position of 134k shares.
 Currently the fund holds 279k shares at an average cost of $471.
 There is no doubt that Google is one of the best stocks in the whole tech/media sector: